almej21/moveo-remote_sessions_task/README.md

 to run the app on local dev:
 cd to server folder and run: npm run dev - to start the server
 cd to client folder and run: npm start - to start the client side
-then go to http://localhost:3000/ to view the app \n
+then go to http://localhost:3000/ to view the app